minio/docs/source/includes/windows/quickstart.rst

 #.
 Connect your Browser to the MinIO Server

-   Access the :ref:`minio-console` by going to a browser (such as Microsoft Edge) and going to ``http://127.0.0.1:9000`` or one of the Console addresses specified in the :mc:`minio server` command's output.
+   Access the :ref:`minio-console` by going to a browser (such as Microsoft Edge) and going to ``http://127.0.0.1:9090`` or one of the Console addresses specified in the :mc:`minio server` command's output.
-   For example, :guilabel:`Console: http://192.0.2.10:9090 http://127.0.0.1:9090` in the example output indicates two possible addresses to use for connecting to the Console.
+   For example, ``Console: http://192.0.2.10:9090 http://127.0.0.1:9090`` in the example output indicates two possible addresses to use for connecting to the Console.

    While port ``9000`` is used for connecting to the API, MinIO automatically redirects browser access to the MinIO Console.